-She has garnered a Leo Nomination for “Best Costume Design in a Motion Picture” for Marie Clement’s Red Snow (2019), and “Best Costume Design in a Short Drama” for her work on Matthew Belcha’s Super Bingo (2018).
+Most recently, she won the 2023 CAFTCAD Award for Costume Design in Film-Period for Marie Clement’s feature film, Bones of Crows.
+In 2022 she won the CAFTCAD Award for, “Kiri and the Girl” Costume Design, Short Film.
+She has garnered a Leo Nomination for “Best Costume Design in a Motion Picture” for Marie Clement’s Red Snow (2019), and “Best Costume Design in a Short Drama” for her work on Matthew Blecha’s Super Bingo (2018).

 Carmen’s father, the late Art Thompson (Diitidaht/Coast Salish), was a renowned First Nations carver and painter and he inspired her to combine both her cultural background and technical training in her work.
-Her mother, the late Cathy Leo (Kyuquot), raised Carmen to pursue a career in the arts, which started with acting at the age of 13 in feature films and television in Vancouver.
+Her mother, from Kyuquot, raised Carmen to pursue a career in the arts, which started with acting at the age of 13 in feature films and television in Vancouver.

-Career highlights include serving as the Costume Designer for Jamie Foxx’s Intuition Tour and the Lead Costume Builder for the 2009 BET Award Show honouring Michael Jackson; designing & building the costumes for the Haida and Coast Salish cast for a Murdoch Mysteries episode; Lead Costume Builder for the 2009 Teen Choice Awards and VH1 Rock Honors-The Who; and designing Polynesian costumes for host Duane “The Rock” Johnson and 24 dancers for the Kids Choice Awards.
-Recently, she has Costume Designed the award winning feature film, Red Snow and the recently released award-winning film, Monkey Beach.
+Carmen’s latest works include being the lead Costume Designer of the award winning feature film, Bones of Crows.
+In Los Angeles, Carmen served as lead Costume Designer for Jamie Foxx’s Intuition Tour and the Lead Costume Builder for the 2009 BET Award Show honouring Michael Jackson; designing & building the costumes for the Haida and Coast Salish cast for a Murdoch Mysteries episode; Lead Costume Builder for the 2009 Nickleodeon Teen Choice Awards and VH1 Rock Honors-The Who; and designing Polynesian costumes for host Duane “The Rock” Johnson and 24 dancers for the Nickleodeon Kids Choice Awards.
+Costume Designer of award-winning film, Monkey Beach.
 She has moved into theatre with Inheritance, God’s Lake and the opera, Missing.

 Carmen was the Costume Designer for the international TV series, 1491: The Untold Story of the Americas Before Columbus, which involved designing more than 150 historic costumes representing different Indigenous nations such as Amazonian, Anishnaabe, Inuit, Aztec, Maya, Blackfoot, Cahokia, Cree, Inca, Iroquois, Kwaguilth, Nuuchahnulth and Pueblo.